 The practical benefit of the new non-linear subdivision scheme, at least the approximating one, is obvious: It enables to seamlessly integrate synthetic surfaces into measured data.
-Unlike linear subdivision, which is embedded in the theoretical framework of wavelets, the theoretical background of this new method is still not satisfying.
+Unlike linear subdivision, which is embedded into the theoretical framework of wavelets, the theoretical background is still not satisfying.
 It seems to be a challenge for future research to extend the classical wavelet theory to non-linear schemes.
 Maybe, this will create the long desired theoretical basis for interpolation, subdivision, smoothing, and compression of unstructured data like triangle meshes.